 Iran VPN

-The Iranian Government blocked several social media and communications platforms such as Facebook, YouTube, Twitter, but also applications from the US.
+The Iranian Government blocked several social media and communications platforms, such as Instagram, Facebook, YouTube, Twitter, and also applications from the US.

 The internet in Iran is good for simple tasks.
-I had no issues with WiFi in places like Tehran, Kashan, or Isfahan – with the exception of Yazd and Shiraz where the quality in hotels/guesthouses was a bit more on and off.
+I had no issues with WiFi in places like Tehran, Kashan, or Isfahan – except Yazd and Shiraz, where the quality in hotels/guesthouses was more choppy.

 Sites you can freely use without a VPN in Iran: WhatsApp, Google, Gmail

-The current entry requirements in July 2022 were to show proof of booking of your first night in a hotel or guesthouse.
+The current entry requirements in July 2022 required to show proof of booking of your first night in a hotel or guesthouse.

 You can find many guesthouses, hostels or small hotels on Hostelworld these days.
-As part of this Iran travel itinerary, I suggest you check the major site 1stQuest to book your hotel in Iran.
-I found it easiest to check on their availability through WhatsApp or Instagram as none of the before-mentioned websites reliably show the hotel’s availability (it is apparently rare for hotels to update this)
+As part of this Iran travel itinerary, you can book hotels on Trip and Iran’s popular 1stQuest hotel booking site.
+I found it easiest to check on their availability through WhatsApp or Instagram, as none of the previously mentioned websites reliably show the hotel’s availability (it is apparently rare for hotels to update this).

 Is it Safe to Travel to Iran?

-One more thing to add for female solo travel – in all two weeks of my Iran travel itinerary I have not encountered any form of sexual harassment, catcalling or alike.
+One more thing to add for female solo travel – in all two weeks of my Iran travel itinerary, I have not encountered any form of sexual harassment or catcalling.

-I’d say if you come here, have an open mind and trust that the people who approach you really are that curious to see you, happy to practice their English WITHOUT any ulterior motives.
+I’d say if you come here, have an open mind and trust that the people who approach you really are that curious to see you, happy to practice their English.
 Iranians really are unique in their being, more charming and jokey than serious, more welcoming than judging.

 Map of all the sights you get to visit when on your Iran Travel Itinerary: